TheArturthur/CoppermindScraper/Cosmere/Lifeless.md

 ## Interactions with other Magic Systems
 Corpses that have been [[Soulcast\|Soulcast]] into stone could be Awakened, however, this will not reanimate the person who died.
 The existing [[Connection\|Spiritual Connection]] of the deceased person, and the shape of the Soulcast stone, however, will make the stone easier to Awaken.
 Unlike [[Kalad's Phantoms\|Kalad's Phantoms]], corpses Soulcast into stone do not need bones imbedded in the rock to be Awakened.
-A [[Spren\|spren]] that has had their cognitive form pulled into the Physical Realm will have a new body spontaneously form organs and muscles, but the spren will die within minutes.
+A [[Spren\|spren]] that has had their Cognitive form pulled into the Physical Realm will have a new body spontaneously form organs and muscles, but the spren will die within minutes.
 These bodies can be made into Lifeless.
 Lifeless can tap unsealed metalminds, although some metalminds might cause the Lifeless to stop being a Lifeless.

 ## Trivia